manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	**Scenario 2** - *After `push origin`*

-	You did not only `commit to master` but also `push origin`.
+	You did not only `commit to main` but also `push origin`.
 Can such commits be modified?

 	**What to do**